amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Go ahead and start reading the next section while your stack creates.

+*^ back to top*
 * * *

-### Lab 1 - Containerize Interstella's logistics platform:
+## Lab 1 - Containerize Interstella's logistics platform:

+Woah!
+Turns out our infrastructure has been running on bare metal this entire time.
+Our first step will be to modernize how our code is packaged by containerizing Interstella's current logistics platform, which we'll also refer to as the monolith application.
+To do this, you will create a [Dockerfile](https://docs.docker.com/engine/reference/builder/), which is essentially a recipe for [Docker](https://aws.amazon.com/docker) to build a container image.
+The EC2 instances provisioned by CloudFormation have the Docker engine running on them, so you can use either one to author the Dockerfile, build the container image, and run it to confirm it's able to process orders.

-If you are not familiar with containers, think of it as a way to package and run software (e.g. web server, proxy, database) in isolation alongside other containers on a server.
-You might be thinking, wait, isn't that a virtual machine (VM)?
-Containers do not contain the full OS stack like a VM.
-Instead, a container is a portable unit of work that includes everything it needs to run as its own process - e.g. executable, dependencies.
-To learn more - [What is a Container?](https://www.docker.com/what-container).
+[Containers](https://aws.amazon.com/what-are-containers/), are a way to package software (e.g. web server, proxy, database) so that you can run your code and all of its dependencies in a resource isolated process.
+You might be thinking, "Wait, isn't that a virtual machine (VM)?"
+Containers virtualize the operating system, while VMs virtualize the hardware.
 Containers provide isolation, portability and repeatability, so your developers can easily spin up an environment and start building without the heavy lifting.
-It is also important to point out that the container running on a developer's machine can also run in production as is.

-In this lab, you will containerize and test Interstella's logistics platform, which we'll also refer to as the monolith application.
-To do this, you will create a [Dockerfile](https://docs.docker.com/engine/reference/builder/), which is essentially a recipe for Docker to build a container image.
-The EC2 instances provisioned by CloudFormation have Docker running on them, so you can use either one to author the Dockerfile, build the monolith container image, and run it to confirm it's able to process orders.
+Importantly, containers ensure your code runs in the same way anywhere, so if it works on your laptop, it will also work in production.

+### Here's what we're going to build:

 ![Lab 1 Architecture](images/01-arch.png)

 *Reminder: You'll see SNS topics, S3 bucket, API Gateway and DynamoDB in the diagram.
 These are provided by Interstella HQ for communicating orders and fulfilling orders.
 They're in the diagram to show you the big picture as to how orders come in to the logistics platform and how orders get fulfilled*

+### Instructions

 1\.
 SSH into one of the launched EC2 instances.